PROMOTING AN ENVIRONMENTALLY RESPONSIBLE FUTURE

 “Committed to ongoing sustainable efforts that promote an environmentally responsible present and future by researching and implementing innovative green solutions.”

-The Las Vegas Convention & Visitors Authority (LVCVA) which consists of the Las Vegas Convention Center (LVCC), Cashman Center and five outlining Visitors Information Centers averages 214 events annually, utilizing over 13 million leased square feet with nearly 2 million attendees who experience our facility.
-As you can imagine, supporting these types of numbers require a significant amount of resources and generates an even greater amount of trash.
+The Las Vegas Convention & Visitors Authority (LVCVA) which consists of the Las Vegas Convention Center (LVCC), Cashman Center averages 250 events annually.
+Nearly two million attendees experience our facility annually and as you can imagine, supporting these types of numbers require a significant amount of resources and generates an even greater amount of trash.
 Through our current efforts, we have been able to control or decrease any adverse effects to our environment.

 |As you read this information, you will find that our sustainable efforts have allowed us to achieve the following: |